UNINETTSigma2/documentation/software/userinstallsw/R.md

 ## Bioconductor
 We have also made bioconductor as a module with the base bioconductor packages.
 Not all packages found in biocondctor repository are pre-installed.
-This is becasue compatobility issues, i.e. not all packages can be installed with the same set of dependancies and to make it easier for the user to select the exact version combinations for some packages.
+This is becasue compatibility issues, i.e. not all packages can be installed with the same set of dependancies and to make it easier for the user to select the exact version combinations for some packages.